Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Introduction

-The paper is organized as follows. \Cref{sec:setup} introduces models of the beam, the sample, and their interaction that underlie this work.
-We establish there a physical justification for a two-component Poisson mixture model; the estimation advantage presented by this model motivates our entire study.
-Analyses in \cref{sec:setup} are for observations of SE counts due to a single incident particle and for deterministic repetitions of such hypothetical observation trials.
+Advantages from our novel mixture modeling are small in the absence of TRM, which may explain why this type of modeling has not been developed previously.
+Here, this dependency necessitates detailed discussion of spatial and temporal beam characteristics and the properties of TRM itself before we turn to the application of edge localization. \Cref{sec:setup} introduces the models of the beam (\cref{subsec:beam_sample_models}), the sample (\cref{subsubsec:sample-char}), and their interaction (\cref{subsec:se_distribution_one_ion}) that underlie this work.
+We establish there a physical justification for a two-component Poisson mixture model for SE counts when the sample is two-valued with SE yields $\eta_1$ and $\eta_2$ (\cref{sec:two-valued}).
+Though we are not yet considering the edge localization problem \emph{per se}---and for clarity we do not include source shot noise---the fundamental gap between the best uses of TRM and non-TRM data when $\eta_1$ and $\eta_2$ are known (\cref{subsec:FI_deterministic}) motivates our entire study.
+The challenge is to realize the potential gains from a mixture model, translated to edge localization, in the face of source shot noise (\cref{sec:challenges}).
+Analyses in \cref{sec:setup} are for observations of SE counts due to a single incident particle and for repetitions of such hypothetical observations for a deterministic number of trials.
 In practice, particle incidences are random and not perfectly inferrable.
-Mitigating this effect was the motivation for time-resolved measurement. \Cref{sec:TRM} reviews---and in some cases slightly generalizes---results from~\cite{PengMBG:21,AgarwalPG:23} on the advantages from TRM when beam cross-sectional effects are neglected. \Cref{sec:truncated-mix} brings together the spatial (\cref{sec:setup}) and temporal (\cref{sec:TRM}) aspects of our incident beam model. \Cref{sec:edge-problem} analyzes estimation of edge location based on the mixture model when combining data acquired from a line of scan locations across an edge.
-We show that accuracy of localization can be finer than scan grid spacing, thereby achieving super-resolution.
+Mitigating this effect was the motivation for time-resolved measurement. \Cref{sec:TRM} reviews---and in some cases slightly generalizes---results from~\cite{PengMBG:21,AgarwalPG:23} on the advantages from TRM when beam cross-sectional effects are neglected.
+Measurement models are formally introduced (\cref{subsec:measurement-models}), and analyses are provided for conventional (\cref{sec:conventional-analyses}) and time-resolved measurements (\cref{sec:Poisson-TRM-analyses}). \Cref{sec:truncated-mix} brings together the spatial (\cref{sec:setup}) and temporal (\cref{sec:TRM}) aspects of our incident beam model for the estimation of two-component Poisson mixtures, for conventional (\cref{subsec:analysis-conventional}) and time-resolved measurements (\cref{sec:TRM-mixture-analyses}).
+Using the relationship between edge location, mixture fraction, and SE yield, \cref{sec:edge-problem} analyzes estimation of edge location when combining data acquired from a line of scan locations across an edge.
+We show that accuracy of localization can be finer than scan grid spacing, thereby achieving sub-pixel resolution.
 We furthermore establish a method for optimal selection of beam width.
 In Monte Carlo simulations of estimator performance, we observe that the mixture estimator has lower mean-squared error (MSE) than other estimators of the edge location.
 The same performance trends are also observed on experimental datasets acquired on a helium ion microscope.